Executive Session Basics

 The checklist below provides a detailed list of the procedural requirements and includes practice tips.

 Executive Session Procedures.
 Use this checklist to guide your agency's compliance with the OPMA requirements for executive sessions.
-Re-designed and revised with minor clarifications in May 2021.
+Updated to reflect legislative changes as of June 2023.